EQT

 • Relocation assistance

-• Company match on contributions to 401(k) retirement savings (up to 6% of eligible compensation)*
+• Company match on contributions to 401(k) retirement savings (up to 50% of the first 6% of eligible compensation)

 • Employee Stock Purchase Plan